edwardtanguay/sass_base/README.md

 # sass_base

-This repository shows multiple way to set up SASS in a website in order to automatically convert it to CSS.
+This repository has multiple branches which each show a different way to set up SASS in a website in order to automatically convert it to CSS.

 ## How to use